sidsomani2005/Manimator/README.md

 3. Adjust the parameters as needed.
 4. Preview the animation in real-time.
 5. Export the final animation in your preferred format.

-## Demo

-Check out the [Manimator Demo](https://devpost.com/software/manimator) on Devpost for a detailed overview and demo of Manimator's capabilities.
 <br></br>

 ## Contributing